gayatri267/PyverilogTutorial/README.md

 ```

 ### Dataflow analyzer
 Let's try dataflow analysis.
-It is used to establish the relationship between outputs with inputs and states
+It is used to establish the relationship between outputs with inputs and states.

     python3 pyverilog/dataflow/dataflow_analyzer.py -t top test.v